Dr. Donald Luttermoser's

 PHYS-4007/5007 Course Web Page

 This web page has been set up for the students at ETSU taking PHYS-4007/5007 Computational Physics with Dr. Luttermoser.
-Links have been set up for the students to download the course notes, appendicies, homework assignments, and the course project web page.
+Links have been set up for the students to download the course notes, appendicies, homework assignments, and the course projects web page.
 Most of the files that can be downloaded are PDF (Portable Document Format) files (which requires Acrobat Reader to view).

 Course Overview

 Computational Physics (PHYS-4007 for undergraduate credit, PHYS-5007 for graduate credit) is designed to cover techniques used in modeling physical systems numerically and analyzing data.
 It is designed to help the students gain experience with programming languages in carrying out this work.
 It is also important to know how these programming languages are accessed in an operating system.
 Note however that this is NOT a course in computer programming!
 Instead, this course is designed to use computer programming to solve scientific problems in physics and astronomy.
-Two of the most common programming languages used in these sciences are FORTRAN and Python.
+Two of the most common programming languages used in these sciences are Fortran and Python.
 In addition, many astronomers and astrophysicists use the Interactive Data Language (IDL) in their research.
 Techniques will be developed to numerically differentiate and integrate, and to solve systems of linear equations, ordinary differential equations (ODE), trajectory and orbit problems with numerical methods, and finally partial differential equations (PDE).
 The students also will be introduced to data fitting techniques.
 Note that the theoretical foundations to each of these subjects will be introduced to the students prior to focusing on the numerical techniques.

 Computational Physics is a problem-solving course, that is, the measure of a student's progress is demonstrated by the ability to solve numerical problems in physics and astronomy using computer programming methods.
 Upon completion of this course, the student will possess the basic knowledge of numerical modeling and data analysis that may be required for graduate school or in a position at a technical corporation.

-In this course, the student will primarily be using the Linux operating system on the computers in Brown Hall Room 264.
-Besides learning how to solve numerical problems with a computer, the student also will gain experience writing manuscripts in a scientific journal style using the mark-up language LaTeX.
+In this course, the student will be using the Linux operating system on the computers in Brown Hall Room 264.
+Besides learning how to solve numerical problems with a computer, the student also will gain experience writing manuscripts in a scientific-journal style using the mark-up language LaTeX.
 As a matter of fact, the syllabus and all of the course notes are written in LaTeX with the graphics being created in IDL.
 LaTeX is used by a large number of professional journals, conference proceedings, and textbooks in both the physical sciences and mathematics.

-Course Syllabii
+Course Syllabus

 Course Syllabus for PHYS-4007/5007, Computational Physics.